andranglin/Cerberus/README.md

 Cerberus is provided "as is" without warranty.
 Ensure legal authorisation before use on systems.
 MIT License – see LICENSE for details.

-Acknowledgements: Built on the amazing work of Eric Zimmerman, Troy Larson (KAPE), Obsidian Forensics (Hindsight), Volatility Foundation, and the broader DFIR community.
+Acknowledgements: Built on the amazing work of Eric Zimmerman (KAPE), Obsidian Forensics (Hindsight), Volatility Foundation, and the broader DFIR community.
 ⭐ Star the repo if this helps your investigations!